This post may contain affiliate links.

 Where is the Four Seasons Tented Camp?

 This top Thai resort is 45 miles north of Chiang Rai, and four hours from Chiang Mai in northern Thailand.
-Transportation can be arranged from Chiang Rai or Chiang Mai for an extra cost.
+Transportation can be arranged from Chiang Rai or Chiang Mai.

 Check the cost for this all-inclusive resort at the Golden Triangle here.